Perfecting and Sharing the ART of Individual Flair

 In all of these workshops and classes we will use resources of the finest quality to create stylish and striking floral designs.
 Venues will be announced and early reservation is suggested.
 Participants can bring interesting driftwood,twigs/bittersweet or shells to include in any design.
 Shells need to have one small hole punch.
 Moss should be brought each Workshop to be integrated into the design.

-Winter of 2018-19 Workshops will be announced in the Wind along with venues and pricing.
+All 2019 Classes and Workshops will be announced in the Wind along with venues and pricing.
 All participants at each workshop are expected to bring sharp shears and a knife, an apron and water and a basket of fresh moss.
 A glue gun and glue sticks if you have them and any other items requested in the Workshop description.
 All other materials are provided at an extra charge.
 All participants will be asked to sign a workshop disclaimer.
+Call 207-863-2338 to reserve your spot.
+Limited space for each class or workshop.

 exact dates and times to be announced.